Thursday, June 22, 2017

 Roger Federer, Michael Cicchini, and Pennsylvania’s Burden of Proof

 “Roger Federer is a better tennis player than Michael Cicchini.”
-While that statement is technically true, it doesn’t really say anything.
+While that statement is true, it doesn’t really say anything.
 It tells you nothing about how good Roger Federer is (or how bad I am) at tennis.
-So at best, it’s a completely meaningless statement.
+So at best, it’s a meaningless statement.
 And if you don’t know much about the sport to begin with, the sentence is worse than meaningless.
 It’s grossly misleading.
 Why?
 Because it gives the impression that Roger Federer and yours truly are somehow comparable or at least part of the same tennis universe.
 If we weren’t, why would we be compared to one another?
-After all, no one ever bothers to say that a Ferrari is faster than a Yugo or that Cal Tech offers a better physics education than Wisconsin’s Gateway Tech, even though both claims are technically true.
-Yet this type of highly misleading comparison is found at the heart of something far more important than tennis, cars, and even physics: Pennsylvania’s burden of proof jury instruction in criminal cases.
+After all, no one ever bothers to say that a Ferrari is faster than a Yugo or that Cal Tech offers a better physics education than Wisconsin’s Gateway Tech, even though both claims are true.
+Yet, this type of highly misleading comparison is found at the heart of something far more important than tennis, cars, and even physics: Pennsylvania’s burden of proof jury instruction in criminal cases.

 Saturday, June 3, 2017